Volunteer Job Description

 • Priority given to volunteers who can make the full BCM program commitment

 BCM organizes pre- and post-expedition events and family gatherings with expedition participants.
-Your attendance role models commitment, relability, and trust, and fosters a strong mentoring relationship serving to support transference of the teens’ learning into their lives at home.
+Your attendance role models commitment, reliability, and trust, and fosters a strong mentoring relationship serving to support transference of the teens’ learning into their lives at home.

 • A full-day adult training and an online orientation (spring)